Waymo Open Sim Agent Challenge (WOSAC) benchmark

 map_dir = "resources/drive/binaries/validation" # Dataset to use

 num_maps = 100 # Number of maps to run evaluation on.
-(It will alwasys be the first num_maps maps of the map_dir)
+(It will always be the first num_maps maps of the map_dir)

 wosac_num_rollouts = 32 # Number of policy rollouts per scene